You can never stay still with SEO.

 As we come to the end of 2018, the time to optimize your website for 2019 is now.
-To help you stay one step ahead of the game, join us as we take a look at the top 7 SEO trends to look out for next year.
+Our SEO agency London will help you stay one step ahead of the game, join us as we take a look at the top 7 SEO trends to look out for next year.

 Voice search isn’t going to go away.
 In fact, it’s expected to increase in popularity.
 According to predictions by ComScore, 50% of all searches by 2020 will be voice.

 At the start of 2018, voice search was defined as “an upcoming technology that allows users to access internet search results using nothing more than a smart device and their voice.”